gomerudo/tuedataeng/cypher/README.md

 ## Option 1

-Run separately each of the blocks in the `nodes_deletion.cql` file (e.g. `Uniqueness constraints`, `Insert communities`).
+Run separately each of the blocks in the `nodes_creation.cql` file (e.g. `Uniqueness constraints`, `Insert communities`).
 This is the simpliest one!
 Do not forget to change the directories.

 ## Option 2
 A more convinient - but it may be problematic at the beginning depending on your environment - is to open run the script with the `neo4j-shell`.
 Of course, this is how it is done in real life, so just do it if you wanna learn :P. To do this, follow the next steps: